On lower bounds for the bias-variance trade-off: General lower bounds on the variance

 where $\lambda_1\big(\chi^2(P_0,\dots,P_M)\big)$ denotes the largest eigenvalue (spectral norm) of the $\chi^2$-divergence matrix.
-Given a symmetric matrix $A=(a_{ij})_{i,j=1,\dots,M},$ the maximum row sum norm is defined as $\|A\|_{1,\infty}:=\max_{i=1,\ldots,M} \sum_{j=1}^M |a_{ij}|.$ For any eigenvalue $\lambda$ of $A$ with corresponding eigenvector $v=(v_1,\dots,v_M)^\top$ and any $i \in \{1, \dots, M\},$ we have that $\lambda v_i=\sum_{j=1}^M a_{ij} v_j$ and therefore $|\lambda| \max_{i=1,\ldots,M} v_i \leq \max_{i=1,\ldots,M} \sum_{j=1}^M |a_{ij}| \|v\|_\infty.$ Therefore, $\|A\|_{1,\infty}$ is an upper bound for the spectral norm and
+Given a symmetric matrix $A=(a_{ij})_{i,j=1,\dots,M},$ the maximum row sum norm is defined as $\|A\|_{1,\infty}:=\max_{i=1,\ldots,M} \sum_{j=1}^M |a_{ij}|.$ For any eigenvalue $\lambda$ of $A$ with corresponding eigenvector $v=(v_1,\dots,v_M)^\top$ and any $i \in \{1, \dots, M\},$ we have that $\lambda v_i=\sum_{j=1}^M a_{ij} v_j$ and therefore $|\lambda| \max_{i=1,\ldots,M} |v_i| \leq \max_{i=1,\ldots,M} \sum_{j=1}^M |a_{ij}| \|v\|_\infty.$ Therefore, $\|A\|_{1,\infty}$ is an upper bound for the spectral norm and

-Whatever variation of Theorem \ref{thm.multiple_lb} is applied to derive lower bounds on the bias-variance trade-off, the key problem is the computation of the information matrix for given probability measures $P_{\theta_j},$ $j=0,\dots, M$ in the underlying statistical model $(P_\theta: \theta \in \Theta).$ Suppose there exists a more tractable statistical model $(Q_\theta: \theta \in \Theta)$ with the same parameter space such that the data in the original model can be obtained by a transformation of the data generated from $(Q_\theta: \theta \in \Theta).$ Formally, this means that $P_\theta =K Q_\theta$ for all $\theta\in \Theta$ with $K$ a Markov kernel that is independent of $\theta$.
-The following data processing inequality links the $\chi^2$-divergence matrices.
+Whatever variation of Theorem \ref{thm.multiple_lb} is applied to derive lower bounds on the bias-variance trade-off, the key problem is the computation of the information matrix for given probability measures $P_{\theta_j},$ $j=0,\dots, M$ in the underlying statistical model $(P_\theta: \theta \in \Theta).$ Suppose there exists a more tractable statistical model $(Q_\theta: \theta \in \Theta)$ with the same parameter space such that the data in the original model can be obtained by a transformation of the data generated from $(Q_\theta: \theta \in \Theta).$ Theorem 4.1 in the companion paper \cite{DerumignySchmidtHieber2023} states a data processing inequality for $\chi^2$-divergence matrices.
+In the setting considered above, this data processing inequality can be written as matrix inequality where $\leq$ is understood with respect to the partial order on the set of positive semi-definite matrices.
+We therefore can apply the upper bounds \eqref{eq.bound_lambda1_chi_var} and \eqref{eq.row_sum_norm_nd} with $\chi^2(P_{\theta_0},\dots,P_{\theta_M})$ replaced by $\chi^2(Q_{\theta_0},\dots,Q_{\theta_M}).$ In Theorem~\ref{thm.multiple_lb}(i), $\chi^2(P_{\theta_0},\dots,P_{\theta_M})^+$ can be replaced by $\chi^2(Q_{\theta_0},\dots,Q_{\theta_M})^+$ if the matrix $\chi^2(P_{\theta_0},\dots,P_{\theta_M})$ is invertible.
+A specific application for the combination of general lower bounds and the data processing inequality is given in Section \ref{sec.highdimensional}.